-Students will have the opportunity to work alongside attorneys and other BIG members to provide free direct legal services to immigrants or to provide research that will help immigration legal services providers.
-Students will be able to choose between three projects that aim to keep people out of detention centers and to see people reunified with their family members.
-BIG members may also have the opportunity to be trained in, and participate in, court observation at local Immigration Court.
+Students will have the opportunity to work alongside attorneys and other BIG members to provide free direct legal services to detained immigrants or to provide research that will contribute to closing detention centers and holding the government accountable.
+Students will be able to choose between three projects that aim to keep people out of detention centers and end immigration detention.

-Second, students can also choose to work with the Alternatives to Deportation Pipeline Project , a project supervised by the Bay Area nonprofit organization Centro Legal de La Raza.
-Students on this project work in small teams with a supervising attorney to prepare release request memoranda for incarcerated clients at Federal Correctional Institution Dublin (FCI Dublin) who are at risk of being transferred to ICE detention centers after being released from prison, and/or to help incarcerated immigrants apply for U-Visas.
+Second, students can also choose to work on a release requests project supervised by the Bay Area nonprofit organization California Collaborative for Immigrant Justice.
+Students on this project will work in small teams with a supervising attorney to prepare release requests for incarcerated clients at the Federal Correctional Institution Dublin (FCI Dublin) who are at risk of being transferred to ICE detention centers after being released from prison, and/or to help incarcerated immigrants apply for U-Visas.

 BIG is also a community for law students to learn about the U.S. immigration system, the movement for immigrants’ rights, and career opportunities in immigration law.
 Supervising attorneys and BIG co-leaders will provide training, resources, and mentorship to members interested in immigration law and working with immigrant communities.
 In addition to the current projects, there may be additional opportunities to participate in other projects independently or collaboratively as well as fundraising events, trainings, and lectures put on by BIG.

-Supervision: Students in BIG provide legal services under the supervision of attorneys at Centro Legal de la Raza and Innovation Law Lab.
+Supervision: Students in BIG provide legal services under the supervision of attorneys at California Collaborative for Immigrant Justice (https://www.ccijustice.org), Innovation Law Lab.(opens in a new tab), and Las Americas Immigrant Advocacy Group (https://www.las-americas.org/).

 Time Commitment: Time commitment will vary between 15-30 hours a semester depending on which projects students choose to participate in.
 However, members should expect to attend at least one hour-long project-specific training session in the fall semester, one two-hour collective SLP training session in the fall semester, and a few project meetings per semester.
 If members express a desire to work together or to socialize with members of other projects, BIG co-leaders can organize optional work sessions/meetings as well.
 BIG co-leaders will also host optional weekly office hours for students to ask questions and work together.
 We can ensure 25 hours before the end of the school year for students that will apply for the Edley Grant.